-U.S. puts Pakistan on notice: do more to stop terrorism
+U.S. puts Pakistan on notice: Do more to stop terrorism

 “Recent statements and articulation by the American leadership were completely incomprehensible as they contradicted facts manifestly, struck with great insensitivity at the trust between two nations built over generations, and negated the decades of sacrifices made by the Pakistani nation,” it said.

-Reporting by Steve Holland, Doina Chiacu and David Alexander in Washington, Drazen Jorgic in ISLAMABAD and Syed Raza Hassan in KARACHI; Writing by Doina Chiacu; Editing by James Dalgleish
+Reporting by Steve Holland in Washington and Drazen Jorgic in Islamabad; Additional reporting by Doina Chiacu, David Alexander and Timothy Gardner in Washington, Rodrigo Campos in New York and Syed Raza Hassan in Karachi; Writing by Doina Chiacu; Editing by James Dalgleish and Peter Cooney